Tyabb

 AreaSearch assessment of residential development drivers sees a low level of activity in Tyabb, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Tyabb has averaged approximately 13 new dwelling approvals annually.
-Between FY-21 and FY-25, around 66 homes were approved, with one more in FY-26 so far.
-Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+AreaSearch analysis indicates Tyabb averaged approximately 13 new dwelling approvals annually.
+Between financial years FY21 and FY25, around 66 homes were approved, with an additional 2 approved in FY26 to date.
+Despite population decline, housing supply has remained relatively balanced with demand, offering good buyer choice.

-New properties are constructed at an average expected cost of $502,000, targeting the premium market segment.
+New properties are constructed at an average cost of $502,000, targeting the premium market segment.
 This financial year, $4.5 million in commercial approvals have been registered, reflecting Tyabb's primarily residential nature.
-Compared to Greater Melbourne, Tyabb records about three-quarters the building activity per person and ranks among the 49th percentile nationally, indicating somewhat limited buyer options but strengthening demand for established dwellings.
-New building activity comprises 71.0% detached dwellings and 29.0% townhouses or apartments, maintaining the area's traditional low density character focused on family homes.
+Compared to Greater Melbourne, Tyabb records about three-quarters the building activity per person and ranks among the 49th percentile nationally, suggesting somewhat limited buyer options while strengthening demand for established dwellings.
+New building activity comprises 71.0% detached dwellings and 29.0% townhouses or apartments, maintaining Tyabb's traditional low-density character focused on family homes.

-This shift from the existing housing composition of 90.0% houses suggests decreasing availability of developable sites and reflects changing lifestyles seeking more diverse, affordable housing options.
-With around 334 people per dwelling approval, Tyabb shows a developing market.
-Population forecasts indicate Tyabb will gain approximately 208 residents by 2041, with current development patterns suggesting new housing supply should meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+This shift from the area's existing housing (currently 90.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles' need for more diverse housing options.
+With around 335 people per dwelling approval, Tyabb shows a developing market.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to grow by 242 residents by 2041.
+Based on current development patterns, new housing supply should meet demand readily, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development